Discharge Antibiotic Stewardship for Pediatric Infections

 The trial information does not specify whether participants need to stop taking their current medications.
 It focuses on reducing inappropriate antibiotic prescriptions at hospital discharge.

-Is discharge antibiotic stewardship safe for children?
+What prior data suggests that this discharge antibiotic stewardship intervention is safe for children?

 Who Is on the Research Team?